hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step6-validation.md

 Both thermometer resource declarations fail because the attributes in the spec sections do not meet the schema requirements.

-Let's add two correct Thermometers that will pass.
+To correct the specification, add two well-defined Thermometers that will pass.

+`ccat gothenburg-thermometer-valid.yaml`{{execute}}

 `kubectl apply -f gothenburg-thermometer-valid.yaml`{{execute}}

+`ccat gothenburg-thermometer-valid.yaml`{{execute}}

 `kubectl apply -f stockholm-thermometer-valid.yaml`{{execute}}

 Inspect the resource information now.

 `kubectl get trm -A`{{execute}}

+Now the columns and data appear.
+In the definition, the `temperature` data is in the status section as this is data that would be filled in at runtime, perhaps from a temperature sensor as an example.